-The Museum is now closed for the season, and will re-open in March 2020.
+The Museum is now closed for the season, and will re-open in early April 2020.

 During the closure period the builders will be transforming the ground floor of the Town Hall building.
 For those passing by, the first thing they will notice is that the 'stocks', which have been outside the Town Hall for many years, have gone.
 They have been moved for safe-keeping whilst the building work is in process – many thanks to the Winchcombe Rotary who gave great assistance with this.

-Building work will commence towards the end of November to glaze in the Undercroft – the covered area between the pillars.
+Building work commenced towards the end of November to glaze in the Undercroft – the covered area between the pillars.
 This will create a new area for the Museum entrance and the Tourist Information Centre.
-A new lift will also be installed to ensure that everyone will have easy access up to the first floor.
+A new lift is also be installed to ensure that everyone will have easy access up to the first floor.
 In addition we are installing a fully disabled toilet, so we can better meet the needs of all of our visitors, young or old.

 We are still needing to raise more funds so we can fit out the new areas.

 The second phase of the work, to renovate the first floor will be the next challenge.
 Fund raising for this is still ongoing and your valued help and donation would be very much appreciated.
 Your donation can be boosted by 25p of Gift Aid for every £1 you donate if you use Gift Aid.

 In order to Gift Aid your donation you must complete the form which you can print off from the Gift Aid Form - so just follow the link.

 Explore the museum’s interesting collections and trace the fascinating history of Winchcombe and the surrounding area.